-1. When a course development or review process begins, the Canvas course is imported into ReadyGO.
+development or review process begins, the Canvas course is imported into ReadyGO.
 Once this import occurs, the instructor will see the "ReadyGO View" link in the course navigation menu [1].

-2. Clicking on the "ReadyGO View" link will load the instructor view page.
-On the left side of the page, instructors will see course alerts [1], course details [2], and instructional designers [3].
+2. Clicking on the

+"ReadyGO View" link will

+load the instructor view

+page.
+On the left side of

+the page, instructors will

+see course alerts [1],

+course details [2], and

+instructional designers

+[3].

 3. The course alerts area indicates actions that are currently open for instructors to complete.
-The course details area includes information Course Details such as the course name, the status of the Name: Demo Prof Course 3_CI development or review Status: # Pending process, and more.
-[See SIS ID: the image to the right.]
-Development Deadline: 2022-12-30 The instructional Start Date: designer's area lists the instructional designer Students: 5 assigned to the review Instructors: Christopher Inman | cinman@jsu.edu or development process.
-Instructional Designers 4.
-On the right side of the page, the instructor will Chat 🚺 Checklists 2 see the "Chat" [1] area and the "Checklists" area [2].
-All communication between the instructional 9 = - = designer and instructor occurs in the chat box.
+The course details area includes information such as the course name, the status of the development or review process, and more.
+[See the image to the right.]
+The instructional designer's area lists the instructional designed to the

+- review or development process. - 4.
+On the right side of the page, the instructor will see the "Chat" [1] area and the "Checklists" area [2].
+All communication between the instructional designer and instructor occurs in the chat box.
 Checklists will provide a list of checklists in which instructors are expected to complete.

 Table 5: An Instructor's View of ReadyGO